 In Tokyo, the foreign ministers of Japan and West Germany have been discussing ways to achieve world disarmament.

-In Tokyo, the foreign ministers of Japan and West Germany have been discussing ways to achieve world disarmament.
+Background: In Tokyo, the foreign ministers of Japan and West Germany have been discussing ways to achieve world disarmament.
 Mr. Iichiro Hatoyama and Herr Hans-Dietrich Genscher agreed that their two countries should make a joint effort to assist moves towards global peace.
 During his visit to Japan Herr Genscher also held talks on Tuesday (11 October) with Prime Minister Takeo Fukuda.

 SYNOPSIS: Herr Genscher was briefed on Prime Minister Fukuda's trip so Southeast Asia in August.
 Mr. Hatoyama told him that Japan would not seek economic domination in the area and had no intentions of becoming a world power again, although it did want to strengthen economic and cultural ties.